 TGbc Editor: please note, changes proposed by CID 1637 and 1567 are not reflected in this document

-[#1]The EBCS UL frame is transmitted by an EBCS non-AP STA carrying data intended for a remote destination identified in the frame.
+[#1]The EBCS UL frame is transmitted by an EBCS non-AP STA and carries higher layer payload intended for a destination specified within the frame.

-The format of EBCS UL frame Action field is shown in Figure 9-bc24 (EBCS UL frame Action field format).
+The format of EBCS UL frame Action field is defined in Figure 9-bc24 (EBCS UL frame Action field format).

-Octets: 1 1 1 variable 2 variable 0 or 2 0 or variable